freeCodeCamp/freeCodeCamp/curriculum/challenges/english/15-javascript-algorithms-and-data-structures-22/learn-fetch-and-promises-by-building-an-fcc-authors-page/63ff7f1fa497db1ef87bac1d.md

 Inside your `forEach`, destructure the `author`, `image`, `url`, and `bio` items.
 You don't need to assign them to anything as done in the example, just put them in a curly brace inside the `forEach`.

 Also, put an `index` parameter inside the `forEach`, but it should be outside of the destructuring.
 This `index` will represent the position of each authors.
-It'll be useful for fetching just what we want and paginating the authors.
+It'll be useful for fetching just what you want and paginating the authors.

 # --hints--